 Google Chrome for Linux has finally become ‘stable’.

-In an announcement on the official Chromium blog, Chrome engineers Evan Stade & Elliot Glaysher said:-
+Now, in an announcement on the official Chromium blog, Chrome engineers Evan Stade & Elliot Glaysher, have announced that Google Chrome for Linux is stable enough for its first public release:

 “With continued improvements in plugin support, extensions functionality, and desktop integration, as well as new features such as desktop notifications and bookmark sync, we believe this release of Google Chrome for Linux to be a solid, high-performance, fully-featured, all-purpose browser.